ibm-cloud-docs/cloud-object-storage/migrate.md

 ### Migrate your data
 {: #migrate-data-strategy}

-Based on the process and tools you've chosen, you will want to choose a strategy for migrating your data.
-We can take a look at a simplified process using the command line and the Go-based `rclone` executable as an example.
+Based on the process and tools you've chosen, choose a strategy for migrating your data.
+Here is a simplified process using the command line and the Go-based `rclone` executable as an example.

 1. Install `rclone` from [either a package manager or precompiled binary](https://rclone.org/install/){: external}.
 There are more configuration options available with explanations at the {{site.data.keyword.cos_full_notm}} [documentation](/docs/cloud-object-storage?topic=cloud-object-storage-rclone).

    ```bash
    curl https://rclone.org/install.sh | sudo bash
    ```

    {: codeblock}

 #### Configure `rclone` with your AWS credentials
 {: #migrate-aws-cred-config}

-You may start by creating 'profiles' for your source and destination of the migration in `rclone`.
+Start by creating 'profiles' for your source and destination of the migration in `rclone`.
 A profile contains the configuration and credentials needed for working with your date.
-You will be migrating from AWS, so you will need those credentials to continue.
-Also, you will create a profile for your destination credentials specifically for {{site.data.keyword.cos_full_notm}}.
+To migrate from AWS, those credentials are needed to continue.
+Also, create a profile for your destination credentials specifically for {{site.data.keyword.cos_full_notm}}.

 1. There are many options to configuring `rclone` and following the `rclone config` wizard is one way you can create profiles.
 You can create an `rclone` config file in `~/.rclone.conf` by using the command as shown.
 Please use the root path of your home directory if the path shown isn't available.

    ```bash
    touch ~/.config/rclone/rclone.conf
    ```

    {: codeblock}

 1. Create the AWS configuration settings by copying the following and pasting into `rclone.conf` using an appropriate editor.